 In its inaugural year, JLL implemented SPARK in four Lubbock ISD schools: Smylie Wilson Middle School, Atkins Middle School, Cavazos Middle School and Dunbar Middle School.
 The first SPARK class was comprised of 10 to 15 young women from each school who were identified by teachers and school administrators as leaders, or potential leaders, among their peers — both academically and socially.

 During the 2014-2015 school year, the SPARK program was expanded to include girls from O.L.
 Slaton Middle School and Mackenzie Middle School.
-Today, the program currently serves Smylie Wilson, Atkins Middle School, Cavazos Middle School, Dunbar Middle School, and O.L.
-Slaton Middle Schools.
-SPARK runs from September to April.
-Participants are guided through two programs each semester focusing on teamwork, self-confidence, education and the impact of voluntarism in the community.
+Due to COVID-19 and school campuses being closed, the program was redesigned and implemented in the 2021-2022 school year.
+Today, the program currently serves Cavazos Middle School, Dunbar Middle School, and O.L.
+Slaton Middle Schools and has expanded from two programs each semester to bi-monthly lunches, from October through May, focusing on teamwork, self-confidence, education and the impact of voluntarism in the community.

 Looking Toward the Future

 The SPARK program serves as an enriching experience for our membership while also impacting the lives of young women in the Lubbock community.
 We are excited about the success we have had with this program and look forward to continuing this success for many years to come in more schools.